 11462.
-Notwithstanding any other provision of this chapter, if the court determines that all interested persons agree to the manner of providing for a debt that is contingent, disputed, or not due and that the agreement reasonably protects all interested persons, the court shall approve the agreement.
+Notwithstanding any other provision of this chapter, if the court determines that all interested persons agree to the manner of providing for a debt that is contingent, disputed, or not due and that the agreement reasonably protects all interested persons and will not extend administration of the estate unreasonably, the court shall approve the agreement.

 Comment.
 Section 11462 is new.
-Regardless of the other techniques provided in this chapter for securing payment, if all interested persons agree and the agreement reasonably protects them, the court must ratify the agreement.
+Regardless of the other techniques provided in this chapter for securing payment, if all interested persons agree and the agreement reasonably protects them, the court must ratify the agreement (unless the agreement requires administration of the estate to be continued for an unreasonable length of time).
 The agreement may require, for example, immediate payment of a debt that is disputed, contingent, or not due, if the interested persons are able to work out a satisfactory discount, compromise, or settlement.
 Cf. former Section 11425 (right of creditor to payment of debt not due if interest is waived).
 The term "interested person" is defined in Section 48.